Lew Jones, Director

 - With staffing and equipment/supplies coming into place, the Maintenance Department can now tackle other needs, such as review and revision of contract services, systematic repairs for boilers, ventilation systems, and fire safety record-keeping.

 Berkeley voters renewed Measure BB of 2000 with the passage of Measure H of 2010.
-Measure H will take effect in 2013 when Measure BB will retire.
+Click here to read full text.